bengler/pebblebed/README.md

-    pebbles                                 # Common entrypoint for the Pebblebed::Connector current_identity                        # Returns the a DeepStruct record with the vital data for the current user require_identity                        # Halts with 403 if there is no current user current_identity_is?(identity_id)       # Halts with 403 if the current user is neither the provided user or a god require_god                             # Halts with 403 if the current user is not a god require_parameters(parameters, *keys)   # Halts with 409 if the at least one of the provided keys is not in the params-hash
+    pebbles                                 # Common entrypoint for the Pebblebed::Connector current_identity                        # Returns the a DeepStruct record with the vital data for the current user require_identity                        # Halts with 403 if there is no current user require_god                             # Halts with 403 if the current user is not a god require_parameters(parameters, *keys)   # Halts with 409 if the at least one of the provided keys is not in the params-hash